Intersection of Main and South Commerce streets

 More about this marker.
 South Commerce street is one-way south bound at this location.

 Credits.
 This page was last revised on December 7, 2018.
-This page originally submitted on December 7, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 34 times since then.
+It was originally submitted on December 7, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 234 times since then and 87 times this year.
 Photos: 1, 2. submitted on December 7, 2018.